Early Childhood Education diploma

 I’m interested.
 What should I do next?

-Check out UFV’s online calendar at www.ufv.ca/calendar.
-Be sure to review the section about our ECE programs carefully and then Apply Online.
+Check out UFV’s academic calendar.
+Be sure to review the section about our ECE programs carefully and then apply online.
 The application fee is $45, if you are a new student.

-Once you graduate with an ECE certificate you can then, if you choose, take advanced courses in more specialized areas.
+As part of the diploma, you take advanced courses in more specialized areas.
 Two ECE program options — Infancy and Special Needs — share common core courses.
 Completion of the core and one set of specialty courses will lead to certification as a special needs or infancy supervisor.
-These courses can be taken on a part-time basis if you choose.

-It’s best to read the calendar specific tuition fees, but you should be prepared to spend about $800 each semester on books and supplies.
+For exact tuition fees, view the UFV calendar.
+You should be prepared to spend about $800 each semester on books and supplies.
 Books and additional supplies are about $100 per course.
 It’s a good idea to visit UFV’s Financial Aid and Awards office for information about the $12 million in federal and provincial student loans, grants, bursaries, scholarships awarded to UFV students annually.
-A helpful budget planning worksheet is available online at www.ufv.ca/fineaid/budget.